 - Age.
 Absence seizures are more common in children between the ages of 4 and 14.

 - Family members who have seizures.
-Nearly half of children with absence seizures have a close relative who has seizures.
+Nearly a quarter of children with absence seizures have a close relative who has seizures.

 While most children outgrow absence seizures, some: